 Type 1 Diabetes

-Approximately 15% of persons with Type 1 Diabetes die before reaching forty years of age; twenty-times the rate of that particular age group in the general population.
-Their most common cause of death is Diabetic Ketoacidosis, Heart Failure, or Kidney Failure.
+Survival in type 1 diabetes patients has improved.
+The gap between life expectancy for people with type 1 diabetes (diagnosed between 1965 and 1980) and the general U.S. population is now just four years, according to the Pittsburgh Epidemiology of Diabetes Complications (EDC) study.
+The study suggests that Americans with Type 1 diabetes who were born after 1965 have a life expectancy of 69 years, compared to that of someone without diabetes, which ranges from 74-81 years.
+The Journal of American Medical Association supports this finding.
+The most common cause of death is Diabetic Ketoacidosis, Heart Failure, or Kidney Failure.
 The prognosis for persons with Type 1 Diabetes may be improved through good blood sugar control, which has been proven to slow the progression of diabetes, or even prevent it, and even improve complications in persons with Type 1 Diabetes.

 Type 2 Diabetes